 Fuel economy figures are unchanged: 51 mpg in the city and 48 mpg on the highway, good enough for 50 combined mpg.
 The 2014 Prius also offers four distinct driving modes: Drive (normal), Eco (for increased efficiency), Power (for acceleration), and EV-Drive (drives as long as possible in electric mode).

 Styling inside the Prius is just as quirky as the exterior, with the instrument panel pushed to the top of the center stack instead of sitting in front of the driver.
 Toyota contends that this design helps driver’s to keep their eyes on the road but it does take some time to get used to.
 An electric nub shifter sits to the left of the center console and the passenger side has two glove boxes for storage.
 The Prius seats five passengers on standard eco-friendly cloth (leather is optional).
 Automatic climate control, USB/iPod port, Bluetooth connectivity, and push button start are standard.
 Also standard is Toyota’s Touch Tracer Display technology which shows a replica of the touch-sensitive steering controls in the instrument panel so drivers do not have to look down at the wheel to see the controls.
 A navigation system, heated front seats, and the Entune multimedia system are optional.

 Standard safety features include seven airbags, active front head restraints, all-disc antilock brakes, and an electronic stability system.
-The Prius also received a Top Safety Pick award from the IIHS and a full five-star rating from the NHTSA for its performance in crash tests.
+The Prius also received a Top Safety Pick award from the IIHS and a four-star overall rating from the NHTSA for its performance in crash tests.
 Optional safety tech includes radar-based adaptive cruise control and a lane departure prevention system.